 Spring is just around the corner which means goodbye dry indoor air, hello sun-drenched picnics in the cool breeze.
 And yes, your skin will thank you—especially if you are prone to chapped and ultra-dry winter skin.
 However, irritated skin can happen at any time of year and for a myriad of reasons.
 So, what causes dry skin?

-Below, with insight from Annemieke Austin, MD, a family medicine physician at Parsley Health, we’ll take a closer look at the lesser-known causes of dry skin that you need to be aware of the next time your skin starts to look a little flaky and parched.
+Below, with insight from Annemieke Austin, MD, a family medicine physician formerly with Parsley Health, we’ll take a closer look at the lesser-known causes of dry skin that you need to be aware of the next time your skin starts to look a little flaky and parched.

 Of course, dry skin is about as common as a condition can be—and there are plenty of commonplace explanations for it when it crops up.
 For one, Dr. Austin says dry skin can occur due to environments in which there’s less moisture in air (like low-humidity or cold climates) or homes with forced heat or air conditioning.
 For another, she notes that our habits and choices can also lead to dry skin, particularly those around personal care products.
 Soaps can be drying in general, and excessive cleansing and washing (something we can all relate to, thanks to the pandemic) will only dry skin out to a greater degree.